Endodontics is the diagnosis and management of inflamed, damaged or dead pulps (the soft tissue inside of the tooth & roots).

 Not only do endodontists have a greater knowledge base, they also utilise state of the art technology such as digital imaging and operating microscopes.
 Combined, endodontists can treat your teeth to the highest technical standard, quickly, predictably and comfortably.

-At Malvern Endodontics, we have three endodontists as well as several support staff to assist with our endodontic procedures.
+At Malvern & Berwick Endodontics, we have five endodontists (between the two clinics) as well as several support staff to assist with our endodontic procedures.
 They are experts at diagnosing and relieving orofacial pain, managing traumatic tooth injuries and retreating previous unsuccessful root canal fillings.

 An example of a novel procedure that you will soon be hearing about is regenerative endodontics.
 We are hoping that in a few years we will be growing your pulp back inside your tooth!